Lee Marvin as Maj. John Reisman, taciturn and independent U.S. Army officer

 The M-1941 is also differentiated from the M-1938 by the 3-button adjustable tabs on each side of the waist under the belted back.
 Maneuverability was also enhanced by two large vertical pleats behind the shoulders.

 Major Reisman always wears his brown wool flannel U.S. M37 uniform shirt with his field jacket.
 The M37 was a field shirt with a structured convertible collar that could be worn with or without a necktie.
-It has seven brown plastic buttons down the front placket and closes on each mitred cuff with two vertical buttons.
+It has seven brown plastic buttons down the front placket and closes on each mitred cuff with two stacked buttons.

 The two large patch pockets are closed with button-down flaps; both the flaps and pockets themselves have mitred corners.
 Like many military shirts, the M37 has an epaulette on each shoulder that is stitched to the outer end of the shirt and buttons to the neck at the pointed inner end.